pimcore/studio-ui-bundle/README.md

 `npm run dev-server`

-Now your dev-server should be running.
+Now your dev-server should be running (the dev server started on the same URL, but it’s using Webpack HMR).
 You can access it under your normal project domain:

-`{your-domain}/admin/studio`
+`{your-domain}/pimcore-studio`

 ### Storybook

-Pimcore studio is using [Storybook](https://storybook.js.org/) for documentation of react components.
+Pimcore studio is using [Storybook](https://storybook.js.org/) for documentation of React components.

 #### Commands